bioinf/Sibelia/USAGE.md

 actually performed with the genome behind the graph model.
 Suppose that somewhere in the genome exist two pairs of K-mers K1 and K2:

 1st pair: ...
-K1 ABCD K2 ...
+K1 ABC K2 ...
 2nd pair: ...
-K1 FGHE K2 ...
+K1 FGH K2 ...

-If the distance between K1 and K2 within each pair is less than D, then "Sibelia" replaces FGHE with ABCD to obtain longer "synteny block":
+If the distance between K1 and K2 within each pair is less than D, then "Sibelia" replaces FGH with ABC to obtain longer "synteny block":

 1st pair: ...
-K1 ABCD K2 ...
+K1 ABC K2 ...
 2nd pair: ...
-K1 ABCD K2 ...
+K1 ABC K2 ...

-More concrete example.
-Suppose that K = 3, D = 5 and somewhere in the genome we
+Let's consider a more concrete example.
+Suppose that K = 3, D = 5 and somewhere in the genome we find:
-find:

 1st pair: ... act gaga ggc ...
 2nd pair: ... act gatg ggc ...